After Steam to the Staggers Act

 In 1980 the U.S. Congress passed the Staggers Rail Act that freed the railroads from control of the Interstate Commerce Commission and allowing them to set their own rates making the railroads much more competitive.
 With the Staggers Act railroads started to evolve and improve their business.

-In the After Steam to the Staggers Act section the camera will show what Columbus’ railroads looked like in 20 years of decline leading to 1980.
+After Steam to the Staggers Act section the camera will show what Columbus’ railroads looked like in 20 years of decline leading to 1980.